jaamanu/jaamanu/README.md

-                                               !Hey Nice to see you.
+                                               ![image]!Hey Nice to see you.
 Welcome to my page
 ___________________________________________________________________________________________________________________________________________________

  ## About Me